SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Philosophy.md

 Gödel's incompleteness theorem showed that there is a discrepancy between mathematical truth and logical provability as there exists unprovable truths (depending on the system).
 Meaning there are mathematical truths which cannot be derived using logic.

 $\to$ Can our reality be purely 'logical'? (in a logical framework, not necessarily classical logic)
-	Related: Can anything be made as a premise (questions are assigned the 'undefined' truth state)
+	Related: Can anything be made as a premise (questions are assigned the 'undefined' truth state)?
+Yes anything can be talked about in 'logical' syntax given that a logic is a system which yields only 'valid' results via a set of internal inference rules, especially trivialist systems (i.e., first-order logic would not be able infinitary statements).